 If the above three ideas are placed fully into effect, their chief combined result will be to shut down intellectual production so that the current generation of scholars has neither the resources nor the time to augment the body of intellectual work upon which future generations of scholars and students would ordinarily expect to draw.
 Much as a factory can show short-term profits by neglecting its infrastructure or refusing to invest in new machinery, the university can show short-term profit by creating an environment in which professors are teaching under conditions which do not allow them to research or write.
 Neither is a sustainable strategy, however.
 The machines will break down or need to be replaced, just as, eventually, we will notice that the materials we are using in our classrooms are outdated and obsolete.
 In both cases, the strategy puts those who choose it behind the eight ball, and recovery is doubtful.
 Under deepest suspicion today are scholars engaged in humanities research and writing, since the current emphasis in the corporatist university is on "practical" applications of knowledge.
 Theory, of course, is at the top of the list of "useless" activities in which humanities scholars engage.

 To assert that one "does theory" in this time and this place is to stake a claim not only to a particular intellectual position, but to a set of political and even generational affiliations.
 Theory, though ostensibly popularized by the last generation, is actually not the tool of that generation, but of our own.
 Far, however, from dismantling the master's house with the tools we've been handed, we find ourselves barred from the grounds and forced to watch while the house and its outbuildings fall apart before our eyes.
 To carry the metaphor further, it seems to me that while we're sitting out here in the cold, the folks who live in that house are pulling out the supporting walls and burning them in the fire in an attempt to keep warm.
 I am not hopeful about any of this.
 I can't offer comforting words or neat solutions.
-My sense is that we stand at the division between an older university structure and some as-yet-undetermined new structure which, form all the signs, will not be an improvement.
+My sense is that we stand at the division between an older university structure and some as-yet-undetermined new structure which, from all the signs, will not be an improvement.

 As for me, I returned to a reorganized Arizona International College after a two-year appointment on the UA main campus.
 AIC has been relocated to the central campus, though plans are afoot to build it a new "co-campus" north of Tucson in cooperation with Pima Community College.
 Our survival depends upon whether we can increase our enrollment quickly enough to please the regents and the legislature and to convince them that we are "cost effective."
 A widely-respected dean has replaced our unpopular provost, and this has greatly improved our working environment and boosted our morale.
 I'm on a three-year contract which (if we survive) I can reasonably expect to be extended for another five years.
 Terms and conditions of employment now protect me and my colleagues by specifying a process of formative and summative evaluations, and a twelve-month notice of nonrenewal at the termination of a continuing contract.
 This is the good news.
 The bad news is that the workload, from my current calculations, continues to be unrealistic given the liberal arts curriculum and the personalized plans of study we advertise.
 The gender imbalance is still evident in the current composition of administration and faculty.
 As the sole nontenure college on a campus where the faculty is strongly committed to supporting tenure, we continue to be an isolated island and a target for hostility rather than the recipients of collegial support.
 Most AIC faculty would like to see the college converted to a tenure-based system, but we are not hopeful about the outcome of any tenure-seeking effort.
 Since this is Arizona (well known for its hostility to labor), a real faculty union seems unlikely to evolve, though the graduate students at UA, like elsewhere, are fighting for their rights.
 I can't offer comforting words or neat solutions.
 As a college, we mirror in microcosm the divide between an older university structure and some as-yet-undetermined new structure which, from all the signs, will not be an improvement.